-ESA is currently holding Risk-based Oversight Town Halls to speak with LECs about ESA’s move to Risk-based Oversight (RBO), the proposed RBO fee model and any decisions that have been made about RBO to date.
-ESA understands that not all contractors will be able to attend a town hall meeting.
-ESA has made all town hall materials available below.
+In Fall 2018, ESA held 16 Risk-based Oversight Town Halls to speak with LECs about ESA’s move to Risk-based Oversight (RBO), the proposed RBO fee model, and any decisions that have been made about RBO to date.

 Here is a short video that reviews how RBO works and answers questions that LECs asked during the first round of RBO Town Halls:

 This is the town hall presentation that outlines decisions made about RBO and a proposed fee model:

 LECs and other stakeholders are invited to review these materials, download the RBO Town Hall feedback template below and provide feedback via email to firstname.lastname@example.org

 Results from Spring 2018 RBO Town Halls

 ESA held town hall consultations around the province to talk with LECs about ESA’s move to a risk based approach (called Risk-based Oversight or “RBO”)” for electrical wiring by 2020.
 A video of the town hall presentation and a report that summarizes the LEC feedback from the town halls is available below.
 The report captures the themes and comments ESA received from contractors over 15 RBO town halls and provides results from a survey filled out by town hall participants.